Askarbek-orakov/ASAR/docs/index.md

 library(devtools)
 install_github("Alanocallaghan/d3heatmap")
 ```
-There are two ways to run the app.
+3. There are two ways to run the app.

-First, user can clone the repository to a local machine.
+I User can clone the repository to a local machine.
-1. Open Terminal.
+a.
+Open Terminal.
-2. Change the current working directory to the location where you want the cloned directory to be made.
+b.
+Change the current working directory to the location where you want the cloned directory to be made.
-3. Run the command on Terminal:
+c.
+Run the command on Terminal:

 ```markdown
 git clone https://github.com/Askarbek-orakov/ASAR.git
 ```
-4. Folder will be saved as "ASAR".
+d.
+Folder will be saved as "ASAR".
 Open the folder and go to subfolder "R", where you will find "app.R".

-Second, user can run the app by using this command below.
+II User can run the app by using this command below.

 ```markdown
 #Run this command in the console: